spring-attic/spring-xd-samples/batch-wordcount/README.md

 ## Bulding

+Build the sample simply by executing:

 	$ mvn clean assembly:assembly

-You will see 2 directories that were created under `target/batch-wordcount-1.0.0.BUILD-SNAPSHOT-bin/`:
+As a result, you will see 2 directories that were created under `target/batch-wordcount-1.0.0.BUILD-SNAPSHOT-bin/`:

 * copy-contents-to-modules-job
 * copy-contents-to-lib